bluephoeniiix/astroplex/README.md

 8. Visualized File Tree Structures
 9. Font Replacement (IBM Plex)

-more functionalities in on developing.
+More functionalities are in developing.

 ## Showcases